Framework

 Community Engagement

-As an industry, adoption and broader engagement with renewable energy must involve building equitable relationships with the community.
+As an industry, adoption and broader engagement with renewable energy must involve building relationships with all communities.

 Measurement

-Measurement involves collecting and analyzing data to understand stakeholder experiences for informed decision-making in DEI efforts within clean energy.
+Measurement involves collecting and analyzing data to understand stakeholder experiences for informed decision-making in efforts to promote fairness, representation, and belonging within clean energy.

 Five Growth Stages

 For every lever, there are five defined stages of growth.
-Each company can identify the next steps for where they are on the DEI journey.
+Each company can identify the next steps on their journey toward fostering welcoming and fair workplaces.

 Organizations explore best practices and look to industry benchmarks to guide direction and prepare for action.